wazuh/wazuh-documentation/source/getting-started/use-cases/containers-security.rst

    :width: 100%
    :widths: 50 50

-   * - New process created in a container
+   * - A new process created in a container
      - File integrity monitoring alerts
-   * - New application installed in a container
+   * - A new application installed in a container
      - Vulnerability detected in a container
    * - Log analysis alert (for example, Nginx event)
-     - Hardening check failed in a container
+     - The hardening check failed in a container